-Canopy is listed on the TSX and has a market capitalisation in excess of A\$750,000,000.
+Canopy is listed on the TSX Venture Exchange and has a market capitalisation over A\$250,000,000.
 Canopy's headquarters are in Ontario, Canada.
 Canopy is the largest legal cannabis producer in the world.

 The material terms of the Strategic Alliance Agreement are as follows: